AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Manage clusters/View the basic information of a cluster.md

     **Note:**

     -   If you want to renew a subscription cluster, click **Renew** on the right side of the **Basic Information** page to perform the operation.
 The minimum renewal period of a cluster is one month.
-For more information, see [Manually renew an Elasticsearch cluster](/intl.en-US/Pricing/Manually renew an Elasticsearch cluster.md).
+For more information, see [t1880497.md\#](/intl.en-US/Pricing/Renewal/Manually renew an Elasticsearch cluster.md).
     -   If you want to change the billing method of a cluster from pay-as-you-go to subscription, click **Switch to Subscription** on the right side of the **Basic Information** page to perform the operation.
 The **Switch to Subscription** feature allows you to change the billing method of an Elasticsearch cluster from **Pay-As-You-Go** to **Subscription**.
 However, no discount is offered when you change the billing method.
-For more information, see [Switch the billing method from pay-as-you-go to subscription](/intl.en-US/Pricing/Change billing methods/Switch the billing method from pay-as-you-go to subscription.md).
+For more information, see [t1882924.md\#](/intl.en-US/Pricing/Change billing methods/Switch the billing method of a cluster from pay-as-you-go to subscription.md).

 ## References